kuashio/estamosRTOS/README.md

 This Real Time Operating System, which started as a project in an RTOS graduate class, is intended for educational use, and is supposed to keep evolving over the years.

+Here's what estamosRTOS currently consists of:

+ - A multitasking mechanism with a simple Round Robin scheduler.

 ## Why the silly name?
 In spanish, RTOS sounds like "fed up", so the author thought it would be appropriate to call his ungodly project "We're Fed Up".